-Considerations about where to grow cannabis and hemp is going to be critically important because it could have serious implications on the level of heavy metals that are absorbed by the plant and its resulting safety for human consumption of cannabinoids.
+serious implications on the level of heavy metals that are absorbed by the plant and its resulting safety for human consumption of cannabinoids.
 Historically, apart the Western and Southern regions of the US, much of the cannabis in the US has been grown indoors in greenhouses under controlled growing environments, so the absorption of heavy metals into the plant has been kept in check reasonably well.

 But in 2020, it will be legal to grow hemp for CBD production anywhere in the US (10).
 As a result, it will become more challenging to keep the levels low, because most of the hemp plants will be grown outdoors on farms where the soil might be an additional source of contamination.
-So let's first take a look at all potential sources of elemental contaminants in cannabis and hemp, from a growing and cultivation perspective, and then we'll focus on the impact of the extraction, manufacturing and packaging processes.
+Part two of this series of articles will look at all potential sources of elemental contaminants in cannabis and hemp, from a growing and cultivation perspective, while part three will focus on the extraction manufacturing and packaging processes.

-Cannabis and Hemp: Avid Accumulators of Elemental Contaminants
+Cannabis: An Avid Accumulator of Contaminants

 Plant-based phytoremediation is emerging as a cost-effective technology to concentrate and remove elements, compounds and pollutants from the environment (11).
 And within this field, the use of cannabis and hemp plants to concentrate metals from the soil into the harvestable parts of roots and above-ground shoots (phytoextraction) has great potential as a viable alternative to traditional contaminated land remediation methods (12).
-However, the natural inclination of these plants to absorb heavy metals from the soil could potentially limits its commercial use for the production of medicinal cannabinoid-based compounds. number of studies provide convincing evidence that cannabis is an active accumulator of heavy metals such as lead, cadmium, arsenic, mercury, magnesium, copper, chromium, nickel, manganese, and cobalt (13, 14, 15)
+However, the natural inclination of these plants to absorb heavy metals from the soil could potentially limits its commercial use for the production of medicinal cannabinoid-based compounds.
+A number of studies provide convincing evidence that cannabis is an active accumulator of heavy metals such as lead, cadmium, arsenic, mercury, magnesium, copper, chromium, nickel, manganese, and cobalt (13, 14, 15)